 “One of my goals is that students in our courses can choose appropriate statistical analysis tools given a particular data set in the real world and understand what questions can be answered with a particular methodology,” said Emerson.

 “I didn’t know how to use R earlier.
-Now I am able to use R at my job for a variety of tasks—exploratory data analysis, visualizing large datasets—variables that are impossible to capture in Excel,” said Stevens.
+Now I am able to use R at my job for a variety of tasks—exploratory data analysis, visualizing large datasets—things that are impossible to capture in Excel,” said Stevens.

 Stevens is also undaunted by the amount of work required as a student of data analytics.
 “It is not a program you can take lightly and set aside just two to three hours for every week.
 If it wasn’t challenging, I would question its value.
-It is pretty incredible what I have been able to learn in the last two quarters.”
+It is pretty incredible what I have been able to learn in the last three quarters.”

 If you are fearless about the work involved, then the data analytics program may well be your cup of tea.
 They are well-suited to professionals looking to develop additional skills and learn specific tools in data analytics, as well as to an on-campus OSU students who wish to understand statistics and analytic practices for their research or future career prospects.